go-aah/docs/server-extension.md

     hdr := e.Data.(http.Header)

     // Header instance is the direct reference to http.ResponseWritter
-  	// Any changes reflect immediately :)
+  	// All method calls to header reflects immediately :)
   	//
   	// logic here
   })